Aloe Vera and Eczema

 For a natural treatment that does not require a prescription, many patients turn to nature’s wound healing ointment—aloe vera.
 Believed to be an inherited condition, eczema is most common in infants, with 85% of patients under the age of five.
 In these cases that deal with the most delicate skin, an all-natural option like aloe vera, which is devoid of harsh chemicals, is a good alternative.

-There are two ways to treat eczema with aloe vera.
-First, drinking the juice1 of the aloe vera plant promotes health and wellness from the inside out.
+There are two ways to treat eczema with aloe.
+First, drinking the gel1 of the plant promotes health and wellness from the inside out.
 Aloe vera is a recognized anti-inflammatory and immune booster.

 The second way to treat eczema with aloe vera is through topical application of the gel.
-Eczema is believed to be a defect of the skin related to an abnormality in the immune system or in the skin’s ability to act as a protective barrier.
-To address the latter, aloe vera may be applied directly on the dermatitis twice a day.
+It may be applied directly on the dermatitis twice a day.
 Aloe vera hydrates the skin and helps moisturize the dry, scaly skin characteristic of eczema.

 1 “Juice” actually refers to the liquid from the outer leaf and juices made from it.
 However, the aloe vera “gel” from the inner leaf is the “juice” referred to in this article.